Tuesday, 19 June 2007

 The little old man had vanished when we came back, and we very much doubted whether either he or the camping woman had ever been on this track.

-We lost no time returning to Gordes, where we had a second breakfast as a consolation for our trouble.
-We had it at the Provençale, where we had dined last night.
+We lost no time returning to Gordes, where we had a second breakfast as a consolation for our trouble, revisiting the Provençale, where we had dined last night.
 The weekly market was setting up in the château square and the bar was full of stallholders.

 On the way we passed a strange assemblage of corbelled drystone huts, known locally as “bories”.